 So why aren’t we freaking out?
 Why are we still continuing down this road to disaster?
 It’s not like it’s been all love and roses either.
 The WTO and the International Monetary Fund locked countries into debts impossible to overcome and trade laws that inhibit and make necessary changes illegal.

-I see lots of cheaply made stuff – I have kids.
-Toys that break after a few uses, electronics and ridiculous plastic trinkets – everything that just ends up in a trash heap somewhere.
-A simple solution could be, instead of buying a physical item, buy an activity, an excursion, a ticket to the theatre or an event.
+I see lots of cheaply made stuff – I have kids!
+Toys that break after a few uses, electronics, and ridiculous plastic trinkets – everything that just ends up in a trash heap somewhere.
+A simple solution could be, instead of buying a physical item, buy an activity, an excursion, a ticket to the theatre, or an event.
 The outcome is not less living – it’s actually better living and living more.

 Instead of a culture based on buying and giving physical things, we can buy and give experiences.
-We can teach our children to value activities like a dance class, a day at the beach, a bike ride, horseback riding lessons and so on.
+We can teach our children to value activities like a dance class, a day at the beach, a bike ride, horseback riding lessons, and so on.
 Giving a gift that will enhance our culture is productive in more ways than I can mention.

 I have noticed how indoctrinated my kids are already.
 Even with my attempts, there is still a heightened desire to acquire things and I still battle with the feeling that I am cruel if I don’t give them things.
-How will they feel next Christmas if inside each box is a description of an activity, a lesson or a trip to the ice cream store?
+How will they feel next Christmas if inside each box is a description of an activity, a lesson, or a trip to the ice cream store?
 It’s not easy to walk away from these traditions.
-But, after reading about our present situation and understanding how dire the outcome is, moving off grid and changing the way we live and think is the best solution.
+But, after reading about our present situation and understanding how dire the outcome is, moving off-grid and changing the way we live and think is the best solution.
 I cannot think of a better option for my family.

 Governments have become vacant entities, lost on arguing about their own policies and not acting in our collective interest.
-They seem concerned only at the time of elections – but in this race the tortuous most certainly does not win.
+They seem concerned only at the time of elections – but in this race, the tortuous most certainly does not win.
 So it is left to us – the revolution starts within.
 What happens to our economy if we can’t buy and seek new customers?
 What changes does that mean for the rest of society?
 How can we empower ourselves and not just lay in wait?

-In the coming cultural uprising, the shift in human consciousness and the evolution of society, we shall dance.
+In the coming cultural uprising, the shift in human consciousness, and the evolution of society, we shall dance.

 Yes, that’s right – dance is where I am going with all of this because, in a way, it is part of the solution.
 And it’s not just about dance.
-It’s all performing arts; sports, events and activities we can consume, creating experiences, education and exercise.
+It’s all performing arts; sports, events, and activities we can consume creating experiences, education, and exercise.
 We can generate a working economy that is not based on having stuff but on fun activities that contribute to healthy and happy lives and gives us the experiences needed to be a more evolved and functioning civilization – celebrating people, culture and the individual.

-In a society where there is lack of enthusiasm for the arts, funding for projects is not even made available.
-Many are of the opinion that when a person graduates from university with a performing arts degree, this isn’t a real education.
+In a society where there is a lack of enthusiasm for the arts, funding for projects is not even made available.
+Many are of the opinion that when a person graduates from university with a performing arts degree, this isn’t real education.
 You might find it astonishing that 90% of these graduates do not get paid.
 That’s right – no pay!
 Many cannot even find free work.
-So, as a dancer, you can see why I am excited that society must change – giving dance, education and philosophy a more important role in our communities.
+So, as a dancer, you can see why I am excited that society must change – giving dance, education, and philosophy a more important role in our communities.
 So I urge you, in a time when we are seeing huge cuts to these important institutions that celebrate arts and education, put your money into the economy that will provide the most positive and exciting future.